charityyoungblood/StatisticsAndProbability/DesigningStudies.md

   4. Randomized Controlled Experiment
     - Here researchers control values of the explanatory variable with a randomization procedure
     - Under random assignment the groups should NOT differ significantly with respect to any potential lurking variables
-    - Then, if we see
+    - Then, if we see a relationship between the explanatory and response variables, we have evidence that it is a CASUAL one
+    - In a Randomized Controlled Experiment, a randomization procedure may be used in two phases